 Deriving Clone implements the clone method, which when implemented for the whole type, calls clone on each of the parts of the type.
 This means all the fields or values in the type must also implement Clone to derive Clone.

 An example of when Clone is required is when calling the to_vec method on a slice.
 The slice doesn’t own the type instances it contains, but the vector returned from to_vec will need to own its instances, so to_vec calls clone on each item.
-Thus the type stored in the slice must implement Clone.
+Thus, the type stored in the slice must implement Clone.

 The Copy trait allows you to duplicate a value by only copying bits stored on the stack; no arbitrary code is necessary.
 See “Stack-Only Data: Copy” on page XX for more information on Copy.